MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/get-started-kaizala.md

 # Get started with Kaizala

 Here are four easy – yet powerful – things you can do to get the most out of Kaizala.
+This simple getting started guide will enable the following four powerful scenarios for your organization."

 |                         |                          |
 |-------------------------|--------------------------|